valboz/VBBinaryLensing/docs/AdvancedControl.md

 The number of annuli used in any magnification calculation on a limb-darkened source in VBBinaryLensing is reported through the property `VBBL.nannuli`.
 This can be a useful diagnostics to know how deep the calculation had to go in order to meet the required accuracy.

 Furthermore, there are exceptional situations in which huge sources cover tiny caustics.
-If both the center and the margin of the source are far from the caustic, there is a chance that `BinaryMag2` does not judge worthwhile to insert any annuli in-between, therefore missing the subtle perturbation by the caustic.
+If both the center and the margin of the source are far from the caustic, there is a chance that `BinaryMag2` does not judge worthwhile to insert any annuli in-between, thereby missing the subtle perturbation by the caustic.
 In these cases, the user may force VBBinaryLensing to use a minimum number of annuli by changing  `VBBL.minannuli`.

 For example, by setting